-To create a shift in research toward more robust models \cite{yang2024robust,zhu2024slim,doan2024trident}, we recently released the LlamaPartialSpoof dataset \cite{luong2025llamapartialspoof}, which contains high quality fully and partially fake speech designed for out-of-domain evaluation.
+To create a shift in research towards more robust models \cite{yang2024robust,zhu2024slim,doan2024trident}, we recently released the LlamaPartialSpoof dataset \cite{luong2025llamapartialspoof}, which contains high-quality fully and partially fake speech designed for out-of-domain evaluation.
 In this work, we discuss the shortcomings of the current evaluation methodology \cite{pascu2024easy}, and propose a simpler framing that better assesses system robustness that helps bridge the gap between research and deployment.
 The contributions of this paper are as follows: (1) Metric Redefinition: We argue that the metrics used in recent research are problematic and can be misleading, particularly on out-of-domain data.
 To address this, we propose reframing the localization task as a standard anomaly detection problem and advocate the use of conventional metrics such as accuracy, precision, recall, and F1; (2) Generalization Limitations of SSL Models: We show that current self-supervised learning (SSL)-based models fail to generalize to out-of-domain data.
-These models struggle not only to detect novel synthetic speech but also to misclassify out-of-domain bona fide audio; (3) Impact of Training Data: Finally, we show that increasing the volume of training data does not always improve performance.
-In some cases, it degrades the performance.
+These models struggle not only to detect novel synthetic speech but also to misclassify out-of-domain bona fide audio; (3) Impact of Training Data: Finally, we show that increasing the volume of training data does not necessarily improve performance and, in some cases, may even degrade it.